chungvuiloong/hh-backend-programming/project/README.md

 # Friendlist

-> A full-stack application with a React frontend and Java Spring Boot backend.
+> A full-stack application CRUD with a React frontend and Java Spring Boot backend.
 It helps users to create a list of friends, track where they meet, and make notes about new friends.

+*Important*
+The frontend it is only READ
+The backend it is CREATE, UPDATE, DELETE

 **Live Demos:**
 - Frontend: [https://project-frontend-ten-cyan.vercel.app/](https://project-frontend-ten-cyan.vercel.app/)